Why I make art radiant with meaning and mystery

 Theoria, in its original understanding, refers to the mental vision of that which is not accessible to sensual perception.

 Ratio is used as a collective term for the comprehension of being by means of reason and understanding;

 Praxis is the activity of giving spiritual or material form to the knowledge gained.

 Based on this, my practice is divided into an aesthetic-artistic, philosophical-artistic and a practical-artistic area.

-My monthly newsletters, for example, stem from the aesthetic-philosophical part.
+My essays, for example, stem from the aesthetic-philosophical part.
 My painting and graphic art in the fields of non-objective and abstract forms of expression form the practical part.